SAP-samples/abap-platform-refscen-flight/README.md

 * `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/c0d02c4330c34b3abca88bdd57eaccfc/Cloud/en-US/a1243bff462b4ee3a03e2bb6fc30e015.html)).
 * `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/c0d02c4330c34b3abca88bdd57eaccfc/Cloud/en-US/971e03cd952a47458e57f87fc566a8f3.html)).

-Please note:
-The demo packages do not include <em>service bindings</em>.
+NOTE: The demo packages do not include <em>service bindings</em>.
 They must be created in your own namespace to complete the service.
 Then you can run the e.g. UI services with the <em>Fiori Elements</em> preview in the <em>service binding</em>.

 ## Configuration